The Man They Could Not Hang (play)

-The Man They Could Not Hang is a play based on the life of John Babbacombe Lee.
+The Man They Could Not Hang is a play based on the life of John Babbacombe Lee by Claude E. Murrell.

 The newspaper Lloyd's Weekly had published Lee's story, contributing to the re-opening of the case and Lee's release.
 Lloyd's then suggested to Lee that he dramatise his story to make some money; Lee agreed and Claude Murrell was commissioned.